GJones81/grocery-gopher/README.md

 # Grocery Gopher

 This is an express app for saving, editing, and using a grocery list while shopping.
 It is styled with a mobile-first mindset.
-The app also includes an API to retrieve recipes and save them to a database
+The app also includes an API to retrieve recipes and save them to a database.

+This app makes use of two tables to manage the grocery list.
+The active_list table is for the current list only, and is populated by a findOrCreate function so there aren't duplicate entries.
+The inventory_list is populated by a simple create function.
+The presence of duplicate entires is used to create a list of all items purchased twice or more in the last 30 days.

+This is done by quering the table for all items purchased in the last 30 days.
+The resulting data is then processed to created an array of objects wherein the key is an item name and the value is the number of times it appeared.
+Then an 'if' statement evaluates the key:value pairs, adding all values of two or greater into a new array, which sent back to the client-side to be displayed.

+The issue which I would correct first if I had more time would be the user experience around adding and reordering items on their current shopping list.
+Currently the user must type in and submit the order number for each item one at a time, as the button for each button only works for that item.
+Furthermore, the app submits the edit to database and then requeries the database to rerender the page.
+The result is the items on the list changing order after each submition.
+Beyond that, it would be nice to facilitate changing the order by pressing and dragging each item row into the desired place.

+The original plan was to include a route to add ingredients from the recipe lists into the shopping list.
+The API data was not properly formatted for this, and will require some processing and handling to keep the database tidy.

+Additionally, the Active_list and Recipe models include a column titled shareId.
+The sharedId column was included to facilitate future scaling to incorporate the sharing of profiles, and thus shopping lists.
+Furthermore, the birthdate column was also included to allow for age evaluation in a later version.

+It would be very interesting to incorporate some level of machine learning into this app.
+Currently the user sets the order in which the shopping list is presented.
+I'm curious if this could become the input for a subroutine which, over time, learns each users preferred route through the store.

 ## What it includes